Sakhalin–Hokkaido Tunnel: Overview

-The Sakhalin connection has been a "longtime goal" for the Kremlin, according to Ivanov, though progress has been minimal.
+The Sakhalin connection has been a "longtime goal" for the Kremlin, according to Sergei Ivanov, though progress has been minimal.
 "Even comrade Joseph Stalin had plans for this, but it never materialised.
 In the Soviet Union, many initiatives failed to come to fruition—take the Chita-Khabarovsk road, for instance—but we succeeded with that one."
 Ivanov did not specify a timeline for constructing a potential tunnel to Sakhalin, suggesting that inquiries on the matter be directed to the Ministry of Transport.

 The project has repeatedly come up in discussions between officials from Russia and Japan.
 During Russian President Vladimir Putin's first term in office, the Kremlin greatly intensified its outreach to Japan, the world's third biggest economy.
 Russia's plan was to build a 28 mi bridge between the two countries that could link Moscow to Tokyo by land and rail.
 Putin reignited speculation about the long-rumored project in 2017, when he announced that a land link between Russia and Japan would have “planetary” significance.

 In July 2018, Russia's president Vladimir Putin commissioned an analysis of a proposal to build a bridge to Sakhalin Island.
 Putin said that the project is very important for Sakhalin residents and would be a major factor in encouraging people to remain in the region.
 It would also boost the development of Khabarovsk Territory.
 He said that he has instructed the government to analyse this matter, particularly its economic aspects.